 How We Meet the Diverse Needs of Our Students

-St. Dunstan is a community in which Gospel values are an integral part of all aspects of school life.
-The Religion and Family Life programs, which are part of the regular curriculum, provide the basis to ensure that students learn in an environment which stresses spiritual, academic, social and physical development.
+St. Dunstan is a community where Gospel values are an integral part of all aspects of school life.
+The Religion and Family Life programs, which are part of the regular curriculum, provide a foundation to ensure that students learn in an environment that emphasizes spiritual, academic, social, and physical development.

-Our Safe Schools policy is an integral part of school life.
-Our safe arrival program makes sure that all students are accounted for each day.
-Parents are contacted if a student is absent.
-In addition, St. Dunstan's Code of Conduct/Progressive Discipline assists students in understanding appropriate behaviour.
+Our Safe Schools policy is also a key part of school life.
+The safe arrival program ensures that all students are accounted for each day, and parents are contacted if a student is absent.
+In addition, St. Dunstan’s Code of Conduct and Progressive Discipline policy help students understand and practice appropriate behaviour.

-Recognizing students have different needs, we offer support through our Special Education and English as a Second Language programs.
-When students are experiencing difficulty, their program is adapted so that success can be achieved.
+Recognizing that students have different needs, we offer support through our Special Education and English as a Second Language programs.
+When students experience difficulties, their programs are adapted to help them succeed.

-Providing students with diverse experiences is another important part of our community.
-We offer many co-curricular activities including a variety of sports teams and clubs.
-Our staff also seek to give our students unique learning opportunities through class excursions and programs that they try to bring to our school.
+Providing students with diverse experiences is another important aspect of our community.
+We offer a wide range of co-curricular activities, including various sports teams and clubs.
+Our staff also strive to provide unique learning opportunities through class excursions and special programs brought into the school.

 The front of the school building